-A student desiring to work in the College of Arts and Sciences on the M.P.A. degree must present a score of 450 on the Graduate Management Admission Test (GMAT), or a score of 44 on the Miller Analogy Test (MAT), or a combined score of 800 or more on the verbal and either the quantitative or analytical section of the General Test of the Graduate Record Examination (GRE).
+A student desiring to work in the College of Arts and Sciences on the M.P.A. degree must present a score of 450 on the Graduate Management Admission Test (GMAT), or a score of 44 on the Miller Analogy Test (MAT), or a combined score of 800 or more on the verbal and either the quantitative or analytical section, or a score of 400 on the verbal and 3.5 or more on the analytical writing sections of the General Test of the Graduate Record Examination (GRE).

-A student must also submit a resume, a career goal statement, and three letters of recommendation.
+A student must also submit a résumé, a career goal statement, and three letters of recommendation.